Skip to content

 Can AI-generated identity documents pass automated verification?

 High-quality AI-generated documents can defeat single-layer verification systems.
-Documents created by current generative AI models may pass OCR extraction and basic format checks.
-Multi-layer systems that combine document analysis with biometric liveness detection and data cross-referencing achieve substantially higher detection rates.
+Multi-layer systems that combine document analysis with biometric liveness detection and data cross-referencing through the DVS achieve substantially higher detection rates.
 No system guarantees 100% detection, which is why a risk-based, layered approach is essential.

 What is synthetic identity fraud and why is it difficult to detect?

-Synthetic identity fraud involves creating a new identity by combining real and fabricated personal information -- for example, a genuine National Insurance number paired with a fictitious name and address.
+Synthetic identity fraud involves creating a new identity by combining real and fabricated personal information -- for example, a genuine TFN paired with a fictitious name and address.
 Because individual data elements can be valid, the fraud bypasses checks that verify each element in isolation.
-Detection requires cross-referencing multiple data sources to identify inconsistencies across the composite identity.
+Detection requires cross-referencing multiple data sources to identify inconsistencies.

 How often should businesses update their fraud detection systems?

 At minimum, annually.
-In practice, quarterly reviews of detection rules and thresholds are advisable, given the pace of change in AI-generated fraud techniques.
-Businesses should also subscribe to threat intelligence services such as those provided by Cifas and Action Fraud to receive timely alerts about emerging fraud patterns.
+In practice, quarterly reviews of detection rules and thresholds are advisable.
+Businesses should also subscribe to threat intelligence services and AUSTRAC alerts to receive timely information about emerging fraud patterns.

 To deepen your understanding of identity verification across different sectors, explore our industry verification guide.
 Learn how CheckFile.ai automates document verification for businesses, or visit our pricing page to compare available plans.